Though Extinguished Far Too Soon, Ruben Salazar Still Lights the Path for Future Journalistscsudhbulletin August 30, 2020 5 Comments

 But I must admit that as I begin constructing my own voice within my writing, I hear a little whisper occasionally asking if my dad’s fears have any legitimacy.
 Am I digging my own grave as I write about immigration, capitalism, radical education, the working class, nationalist supremacy and other urgent issues affecting people like me, those who I’m determined to report and write about?

 These are dangerous times to be a journalist, from being surveilled, attacked by those who are supposed to protect, and criminalized for exposing the truth.
-I found myself with shivers up my spine as I scrolled down my Twitter feed during the protests over the murder of George Floyd and saw the pictures of journalists being terrorized and assaulted by police all across the country.
+I felt shivers up my spine as I scrolled down my Twitter feed during the protests over the murder of George Floyd and saw the pictures of journalists being terrorized and assaulted by police all across the country.

 To see the Bulletin’s entire e-edition commemorating the 50th anniversary of the Chicano Moratorium March, click here.